Everything a Celeb Dietitian Eats in a Day

 Here at Eat This, Not That!, we get exclusive access to tons of celeb-level nutritionists, wellness experts, doctors, and healthy eating influencers.
 (We know, we're very lucky.)
 We've learned from them dozens of ways to make overnight oats, what healthy snacks they can't live without, and what foods you should eat every day.
 But that left us wondering: what do these top-of-the-line experts do on a daily basis to stay healthy and happy?
 Well, we asked them!

-Here, Keri Glassman, MS, RD, CDN, and founder of Nutritious Life, shares a peek into her life and what she eats in a day.
+Here, registered dietitian Keri Glassman, MS, RD, CDN, and founder of Nutritious Life, shares a peek into her life and what she eats in a day.
+(Spoiler alert: one of her favorite breakfasts is a smoothie.
+Wonder why this is such a common food in healthy people's diets?
+Read up: What Happens to Your Body When You Drink a Smoothie Every Day.)

 Since the very beginning of my career, I've known that healthy living is about much more than food.
 When I started my practice just over 16 years ago, I incorporated components like sleep and stress management into my clients' meal plans (and my original logo!).
 I saw that nutrition was just one piece of a much bigger healthy lifestyle pie.
 My approach has always involved eight important pillars, and that's how I approach my everyday diet.